feellgood/FeeLLGood/ci-tests/README.md

 If the image supports it, the parent of this directory is available read-only within the VM as `host-FeeLLGood`.
 It can be copied in order to test the working copy of the code, or cloned as a repository in order to test a committed version.
-If `host-FeeLLGood` is not available (which is currently the case on CentOS and older versions of Debian), the public repository should be cloned instead:
+If `host-FeeLLGood` is not available, the public repository should be cloned instead:

 ```shell